Merzasphor/MWSE/docs/source/types/tes3bodyPartManager.md

 ### `setBodyPartForObject`

 The method sets a new body part for a given object.
+Triggers `bodyPart` event.

 ```lua
 myObject:setBodyPartForObject(object, index, bodyPart, isFirstPerson)